-We have audited the accompanying consolidated balance sheet of China Yuchai International Limited (the "Company") and subsidiaries as of December 31, 2005, and the related consolidated statements of operations, stockholders' equity and comprehensive income, and cash flows for the years ended December 31, 2004 and 2005.
+We have audited the accompanying consolidated balance sheets of China Yuchai International Limited and subsidiaries as of December 31, 2006 and 2007, and the related consolidated statements of operations, stockholders' equity and comprehensive income, and cash flows for the years then ended.
 These consolidated financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.